HMS Castle Harbour

-HMS Castle Harbour was a civilian harbour vessel of 730 tons that was taken-up from trade (TUFT) during the Second World War by the Royal Naval Dockyard in Bermuda for use by the Royal Naval Examination Service and later armed and commissioned as a warship, providing harbour defence from submarines.
+HMS Castle Harbour was a civilian harbour vessel of 730 tons that was taken-up from trade during the Second World War by the Royal Naval Dockyard in Bermuda for use by the Royal Naval Examination Service and later armed and commissioned as a warship, providing harbour defence from submarines.

 Pre-war civil history

 Built by Blythswood Shipbuilding Co.
 Ltd in Glasgow, Scotland, for the Bermuda and West Indies Steamship Company as Mid-Ocean in 1929, she was initially, described as a tug, though other sources describe her as a tender, used to transport passengers between liners at anchorage and the shore.
 While possibly used in both roles, she was used to service Furness-Withy liners that maintained passenger service between Bermuda and North America.
 The ship was renamed in 1930 in commemoration of Castle Harbour at the East End of Bermuda where Furness-Withy was building the Castle Harbour Hotel and the Mid-Ocean Golf Course.